Stuart's Ham Radio Page - Callsigns G1IDE, M3IDE & now MØSAR

 It's amazing how stations come back to you in a pile-up if you can sign /KITE.

 I have a number of kites that I lift wires up with - my favourites are the self-inflating parafoil types, although I've acquired three spar-type kites which work well.
 I tried a bit of aerial (hi, hi) photography from a kite, too, but need to improve the system stability dramatically.
+(2023) my drone has taken care of the stability issue!

 Home QTH details: